Konfido/alfred_image_utils/README.md

 - Online processing

     Your images will be uploaded to TinyPNG, and the processed files and a report will be downloaded to a TinyPNG folder on your Desktop.
 Available services include compressing and resize (scale, fit cover, thumb).
+Please check out [tinypny api](https://tinypng.com/developers/reference) for further info.

     - Triggered by File Action:
         1. Select the image files in Finder or Alfred